richardg867/WaybackProxy/README.md

 1. Edit `config.py` to your liking
 2. Start `waybackproxy.py`
-3. Set up your antique browser:
+3. Set up your retro browser:
 	* If your browser supports proxy auto-configuration, set the auto-configuration URL to `http://ip:port/proxy.pac` where `ip` is the IP of the system running WaybackProxy and `port` is the proxy's port (8888 by default).
 	* If proxy auto-configuration is not supported or fails to work, set the browser to use an HTTP proxy at that IP and port instead.
+	* Transparent proxying is also supported for advanced users.
+No configuration to WaybackProxy itself is required.
+Client machines must be pointed at a dummy DNS server so they can find the proxy; `dnsmasq -A "/#/ip"` is a good choice.
 4. Try it out!
 You can edit most settings that are in `config.py` by browsing to http://web.archive.org while on the proxy, although you must edit `config.py` to make them permanent.
 5. Press Ctrl+C to stop